ruimaciell/CDS_final_pokemon/README.md

 # Installation and Onboarding

 The installation of the library provides all the tools necessary for this model to run properly.
 Different functions, we decided to use classes for more clarity and interpretability, come into play in the model process at different stages.
-- First step is to Install the Library in your Local machine using `pip install -e .`
+- Step 0 is to Install the Library in your Local machine using `bash$ pip install -e .`
-- Automate the loading of your dataset using the DataLoader module, which offers different functions that adapts to different working needs.
+- Step 1 is to Load your datasets using the DataLoader module `from library_final.pokedex import DataLoader as ld`
-- Run your first exploratory data analysis using the EDA.py module
+- Step 2 A brief exploratory data analysis to visualize the information using the EDA module `from library_final.pokedex import EDA as ea`
-- A brief exploratory data analysis to visualize the information
+- Step 3 Creation of new features, special treatment of others and removal of unuseful `from library_final.pokedex import DataLoader as ld`
 - Creation of new features, special treatment of others and removal of unuseful
 - Train and test split for training and prediction of the models.
 - Machine Learning models applied to the data.